iperry2/Signal-Processing-FFT/README.md

 # Signal-Processing-FFT

+This is a python script I wrote in a Computational Physics course.

 The project demsonstrates the generation, analysis, and comparison of square waves using both time-domain and frequency-domain techniques.
 Here are the key objectives:

 Generate Square Waves: Create two different square waves, one with fixed harmonics and another with random phase shifts.